top of page

 The research focus

-We're seeking highly experienced research teams to explore the systems and organisational factors that affect:
+The Commissioned Research Project will fund three disability-led research projects (up to $190,000 each) to explore the systems and organisational factors that affect:

 This research will focus on creating systemic change, not trialling specific interventions.